203 SCHOOL LEAVER DATA - STUDENT

 Enrolled in the district in current year

-Enrolled in the district in current year within the school-start
+Enrolled in the district in current year within the school-start window

-Enrolled in the district in the current
+Enrolled in the district in the current year on fall as-of date

-Record required
+Record Required

 Mover or GED received by Aug.
 31 of prior school year